Minneapolis Home Improvement Programs

 Deferred loan financing is available to eligible low-income homeowners who are unable to secure home improvement financing in the private sector.
 Funds may be used for basic home improvements that directly affect the home’s safety, habitability or energy efficiency by addressing health & safety repairs, housing code violations and lead remediation.
 The program offers a $27,000 deferred loan that is forgiven after 15 years.

 Presently there is a waiting list to receive an application.
 Estimated wait time is one year.
-(Waitlist request form coming soon)
+Sign-up for the waitlist.